farhat-lab/resdata-ng/README.md

 - Depending if the data source provides metadata or resistance data:
   - metadata: add a script (should be placed inside the directory `bin/`) to generate a `.geo_sampling` file (see above for the details about the format) inside the `./resistance_data/sources/<source_name>` directory.
   - resistance data: add a script (should be placed inside the directory `bin/`) to generate a `.res`, a `.mic`  files (see above for the details about the format)
-- Write a new sub
+- Write a new section of the documentation (see examples below)
 -  run the scripts that generate the final tables for the metadata and resistance data:

 ```